-New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) grew in September 2023 by 6% compared with the same month in 2022.
-In the nine months to September 2023, new business was 14% higher than in the same period in 2022.
+New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) fell in December 2023 by 1% compared with the same month in 2022.
+In 2023 as a whole, new business was 12% higher than in the same period in 2022.

 Commenting on the figures, Geraldine Kilkelly, Director of Research and Chief Economist at the FLA, said: